mikyoch/satoshi-coin-flip/README.md

 The second player may come and wage a guess on a predetermined bit of this secret, either 0 or 1.
 The house reveals the secret and the smart contract determines the winner.

-The fairness can is ensured and verifiable by:
+Fairness is ensured and verifiable by:

 1) Hashing the secret and verifying that it matches the initial hash the house submitted (the contract also does this).
 2) Time-locking the game so that the house is obliged to reveal the secret after an X amount of epochs (X=7 in our example).